History of Michigan State University: Pioneer in Coeducation

 In 1899, the State Agricultural College finally admitted its first African American student, William O. Thompson.
 After graduation, Thompson taught at what is now Tuskegee University, founded and headed by Booker T. Washington.
 Washington later delivered one of his most memorable addresses to the class of 1900 at commencement: in the 1900 commencement address, Booker T. Washington said "Without industrial development there can be no wealth; without wealth there can be no leisure; without leisure, no opportunity for thoughtful reflection and the cultivation of the higher arts."
 MSU President Jonathan L. Snyder had invited Washington to be the College's Class of 1900 commencement speaker.
 A few years later, Myrtle Craig became the first African-American woman to enroll at the College.
 Graduating with the Class of 1907, she received her degree from U.S. President Theodore Roosevelt, commencement speaker for the Semi-Centennial celebration of the College's opening.
+In addition to President Roosevelt, the Semi-Centennial brought to campus college and university presidents and representatives from across the country, including several from future Ivy League schools.
 Two years later, the college officially changed its name to Michigan Agricultural College, since by this time there were many other agricultural colleges across the country.